Swapnil8797/ATM-machine/README.md

 # ATM-machine

 I developed this POC(Proof of Concepts) project based on ATM Machine.
-For this I used mysql database to store customers information.
+For this I used Time module to handle various operations.